mdratul47782/mdratul47782/README.md

 <div align="center">

-### 💚 If my work helped you, drop a ⭐ on some repos!
+### If my work helped you, drop a star on some repos!

 </div>